Call for speakers

 ABSTRACTS OF PAPERS AND POSTERS

-Talks will be strictly limited to 30 minutes, with 10 minutes for questions, and should be illustrated with slides in the form of a powerpoint presentation.
+Talks will be strictly limited to 30 minutes (which will be followed by 10 minutes for questions) and should be illustrated with slides in the form of a powerpoint presentation.
 In accordance with the rules of the Bureau Permanent of the international congresses you are permitted to speak in one of the following languages (in alphabetical order): English, French, German, Italian and Spanish.
 As the greater proportion of delegates will be English speaking those not lecturing in English are strictly directed to supply the key aspects of their talk in English through their slides, while those speaking in English are requested to similarly annotate their slides in one of the other languages, preferably French.
 In this way the potential impact of your talk will be maximised.
 Posters can be in any of the five languages.

 The acceptance of a piece of work means that the author agrees to its publication in the proceedings of the Congress.
 Copyright is shared between the author and the Organising Committee, but the author grants permission for the Congress to publish in any medium which it sees fit.
 This will certainly include online publication as a pdf, as an ebook, and in hard copy.